chrisurf/docker-mysql/readme.md

 );
 ```

-Show all tables in database
+Show all tables in the database

 ```bash
 > SHOW TABLES;
 ```

-Show all rows in table
+Show all rows in the table

 ```bash
 > SELECT * FROM table_name;
 ```

 **phpmyadmin**

-But what if you want to get a bigger picture of all databases and tables and visualize all in easier to digest way?
-Well phpmyadmin got you covered.
-This is a webbased databases administration tool that offers visualizations of all your databases, tables, database users, etc. It helps to manage your database and provides a lot of other features.
-It is a great tool to manage your databases.
-You can acces the phpmyadmin from your web browser by opening the following link:
+So what if you want to get a bigger picture of everything goign on in your database serve?
+How to visualize all databases, tables, rows, etc. in a easier to digest way?
+Well you guest it, phpmyadmin got you covered.
+This is a webbased databases administration tool that provides a GUI to manage databases, tables, users and great other features.
+Now that you have the docker container running, you can acces phpmyadmin from your web browser with the following link:
 [http://localhost:8081](http://localhost:8081)

 **Basic Docker commands**

 *From your machine you can exectute the following commands*

-Shutdown docker container
+Shutdown docker the container

 ```bash
 $ docker-compose down
 ```

-Start docker container
+Start docker the container

 ```bash
 $ docker-compose up -d